Range Safety Brief will be issued on the 1000-yard line at 0800.

 Targets are limited to paper, wood, plastic, and approved ballistic steel.

-• All steel targets must be mounted or hung with a forward cant or the ability to react / rebound with a bullet hit so as to deflect all bullet fragments towards the ground.
+All steel targets must be mounted or hung with a forward cant to deflect all bullet fragments towards the ground.

 Steel shooters may be segregated to one side of the firing line or other, and with a minimum lateral distance of 6 feet between steel shooters.